archfz/cypress-terminal-report/README.md

 The `mochaRunnable` is of type `Test | Hook` from the mocha library.
 The type is from the same list as for the `collectTypes` option.
 Severity can be of ['', 'error', 'warning'].

+#### `options.xhr.printBody`
+boolean; default true; Whether to print response data.
+Controls request body as well when `printRequestData` is enabled.
+Note that currently response body is logged only on failing requests and when this config is enabled.

 #### `options.xhr.printHeaderData`
 boolean; default false; Whether to print header data for XHR requests.